Using Impossible burger is my new favorite way to make vegan meatloaf! This recipe is super flavorful and an easy dinner idea.

 (P.S.
 This recipe is totally not sponsored in any way, we are just obsessed with the stuff!)

 Since Impossible has been slowly rolling out their ground beef, I recommend checking out their store locator to see if it has hit your area yet.
+I have found it in Kroger, Hannaford, and Price Chopper.
 The incredible news is that you can order it online and have it delivered right to your home!

 For the list of all ingredients and amounts, see the recipe card below.

 - Impossible burger: The vegan meat needed for this recipe!
 You can also use Beyond if that’s your preference.